Choose a start date

 There is no formal assessment and no qualification is issued at the end of the course, but you will be awarded an official City, University of London certificate on completion of the course.
 You must attend over 70 per cent of the classes to be eligible for the certificate.

 The tutor will provide materials in class.

-Navcha Murray, is a qualified teacher of Russian with several years of experience in teaching in City Lit and City, University of London.
-She is from Mongolia, but was educated solely in Russian from the age of 8 till 18.
+Navcha Murray is a qualified teacher of Russian with several years' experience teaching at City Lit and City, University of London.
+She is from Mongolia but was educated solely in Russian up to the age of 18.